Loading NuWatt Energy...

 Mixed-use area with limited rooftop solar opportunity for residents.
 High-rise buildings create shade.
 Community solar subscriptions may be the better option for many downtown residents.

-New Haven’s UI territory, Yale-area rental market, and distressed status shape local solar economics differently from most CT cities.
+New Haven’s UI territory, Yale-area rental market, environmental justice status, and older housing stock shape local solar economics differently from most CT cities.

 New Haven is served by United Illuminating ($0.28/kWh), not Eversource.
 While both utilities administer RRES identically under CT PURA rules, the slightly lower UI rate means marginally lower net metering value compared to Eversource territory ($0.29/kWh).
 Interconnection timelines are comparable at 4-8 weeks.